banbox/bandoc/en-US/guide/strat_custom.md

 ## Batch task processing
 Sometimes you may need to perform some calculations (such as correlation coefficients) for all symbols of the current strategy together, get some intermediate states to save, or open or close orders together.
 In this case, you can use the `OnBatchJobs` or `OnBatchInfos` callback function.
+> Note that the jobs parameter of OnBatchJobs is obtained from a map, so the order is not guaranteed.
 ```go
 func calcCorrs(jobs []*strat.StratJob, isBig bool) {
 	// Calculate the average correlation coefficient between each symbol and other varieties, and save it to More